 Ms. Stewart used a booklet the city provided and reviewed the 16 sample questions with Chase.
 “I was online trying to find sample tests,” she said.
 “But everything was $50 or more.
 I couldn’t afford that.”

 Ms. Stewart can’t afford tutoring for Chase; other parents can.
 It’s unfair that entrance into kindergarten level programs is being gamed by people with resources, disadvantaging the most disadvantaged kids from the get go.
-I think it’s egregious.
-Many people will agree that this isn’t fair.
+I think many people will agree.

 But the more insidious value, the one that almost no one would identify as problematic, is the idea that all parents should do everything they can to give their child advantages.
 Even Ms. Stewart thinks so.
 “They want to help their kids,” she said.
 “If I could buy it, I would, too.”